Video Conferencing FAQ

 A: First, early planning ensures success.

 To schedule a single-point conference, also known as point-to-point, contact the UH person responsible for scheduling an equipped room to check its availability.
 Obtain the distant site's scheduling contact person and phone number so that UH staff may determine that site's ISDN phone number or public IP address.
-This will allow for a test of the connection before the conference begins and support throughout.
+This will allow for a test of the connection before the conference begins and ensures support throughout the conference.

 Q: What is multi-point conferencing?